Howard Pepper 1918

 The snake decided we had made our point.
 It retreated toward a boulder on the hill.
 Jack and I gathered up the firewood and returned to camp.

 We built a nice fire.
 At times, the smoke swirled around us, the smell sticking to our clothes.
 The sparks rose into the star-filled sky.
-My dad was in a great mood.
+Dad was in a great mood.
 Cans of beer were opened.
 I even got to take a sip.
 We sat mesmerized by the fire.

 I said, “I wonder if this is how the Indians felt at night.”

-My father laughed.
+Dad laughed.
 “I know they worshiped with tobacco.”
 He lit a cigarette with the end of a burning stick.
-“All that’s gone now.”
+“All that’s gone now, unless you go to the reservation.”

 Jack stretched.
 “We wouldn’t be camped here if it weren’t gone.”